Ford FG7750PBE - 6250/7750W Dual Fuel Generator With Electric Start

 Ford’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-As for its running time, the FG7750PBE, along with its 6.6 gallons fuel capacity, can run for around 10.5 hours at 50% load with a full tank filled with gasoline (fuel consumption around 0.63 GPH).
-If propane is used, it can operate for around 8 hours (on a 20 lbs tank - propane consumption around 0.59 GPH).
+In terms of run time, the FG7750PBE, boasting a 6.6 gallons fuel tank, can run for around 10.5 hours at 50% load on a full tank of gasoline (with fuel consumption averaging 0.63 gallons per hour).
+Additionally, it provides around 8 hours (on a 20 lbs tank - propane consumption around 0.59 GPH) of operation with propane.

 Outlets